How to Save Money with a Black Box Car Insurance Policy

-As a young driver, taking out a black box insurance policy is one of the surest ways to save money on your policy, requiring you to simply drive carefully and responsibly and enjoy reduced premiums.
-You may need to wait for a year or so for your premiums to go down, as the insurer needs time to build up a profile of you as a driver, but once they do you can expect rates reduced by a third or more when compared to non-black box policies based on national averages.
+As a young driver, taking out a black box insurance policy is one of the surest ways to save money on your cover, requiring you to simply drive carefully and responsibly and enjoy reduced premiums as a result.
+You may need to wait for a year or so for your premiums to go down, as the insurer needs time to build up a profile of you as a driver, but once they do you can expect rates reduced by a third or more.

 However, if you feel that you are likely to have a particularly high annual mileage, or to drive often at peak times (which will be defined by the individual insurer), then a black box may not be the best idea for you.
 This is often the case for experienced, middle aged drivers who are likely to experience low premiums anyway and are thus not particularly likely to benefit from a telematics technology.